Michael Bérubé: Publications and achievements

 Bérubé drew attention in the early 1990s for his essays in the Village Voice and Village Voice Literary Supplement (VLS), which dealt with (among other things) political correctness, postmodernism, and cultural studies.
 In 1994 he published an essay in Harper's Magazine, "Life As We Know It: A Father, A Son, and Genetic Destiny", about his son Jamie, who has Down syndrome, and in 1995 a review essay in The New Yorker on contemporary black intellectuals; these essays, particularly the latter, drew a wide array of energetic and often contentious responses.
 Some of the VLS essays were revised and republished in Bérubé’s second book, Public Access (1994).
 Since then, Bérubé has continued to write for newspapers and magazines, including Dissent, the Nation, the New York Times (and New York Times Magazine), the Boston Globe, the Chicago Tribune, and the Washington Post.
 Since 1997 he has also been a contributor to the Chronicle of Higher Education.

 Bérubé's third book, Life As We Know It: A Father, A Family, and an Exceptional Child, was published in 1996.
 Following a positive review by Beverly Lowry, Life As We Know It was named a New York Times Notable Book of the Year; it was also named as one of the best books of the year by Maureen Corrigan of National Public Radio.
 It is an expanded account of Jamie's first four years, as well as a discussion of disability rights, abortion and prenatal testing, early intervention programs, early childhood language acquisition, school policy, and theories of justice.

 In 2005-06, Bérubé emerged as a critic of David Horowitz's "Academic Bill of Rights"; an account of that campaign, together with a description of Bérubé's pedagogy in undergraduate classes, makes up most of Bérubé’s fifth book, What's Liberal About the Liberal Arts?
 Classroom Politics and "Bias" in Higher Education (2006).
 Bérubé also published a number of essays critical of figures on the antiwar left and their response to the terrorist attack of 9/11 and the invasion of Afghanistan, though he said he opposed the Iraq War; the argument was elaborated in his seventh book, The Left At War, published in 2009.
 In 2016 Bérubé published two books in disability studies: The Secret Life of Stories, a study of narrative strategies involving varieties of intellectual disability, and Life as Jamie Knows It, a sequel to Life as We Know It written with substantial input from the now-adult Jamie Bérubé.
 In 2021, the Norton Library (W. W. Norton) published his edition of Mary Shelley's Frankenstein.
-In 2022, he published It's Not Free Speech: Race, Democracy, and Academic Freedom with Jennifer Ruth.
+In 2022, he published It's Not Free Speech: Race, Democracy, and Academic Freedom with Jennifer Ruth, and in 2024, he published The Ex-Human: Science Fiction and the Fate of Our Species.

 Bérubé lives in State College, Pennsylvania, with his wife Janet Lyon.
-Their first child, Nicholas, is an architect working in Boston.
+Their first child, Nicholas, is an architect.